Focus Skill Level 3:

-As this skill of psychological resilience, against both Burnout Loop and Catastrophizing Loop described in Focus Skill Foundation is the chasm between achievers and overachievers.
+As this skill of psychological resilience, against both Burnout Loop and Anxiety Loopdescribed in Focus Skill Foundation is the chasm between achievers and overachievers.

-And as you might have guessed, this mental resource we are referring to is indeed, our conscious will, what people describe as willpower, but in essence both are referring to our limited executive control capacity originating from the prefrontal cortex region of our brain.
+And as you might have guessed, this mental resource we are referring to is indeed, self-control, or what people describe as willpower.
+In essence, both are referring to our limited executive control capacity, originating from the prefrontal cortex region of our brain.

 That is to say, our capacity to ignore distractions, to delay gratification, to control stress and to resist temptations, is thin.

-All these actions of self-control expend our conscious will.
-And once exhausted, we can no longer do the right thing, or stop ourselves from self-sabotaging.
+All these actions of self-control expend our willpower.
+And once exhausted, we can no longer do the right thing , or stop ourselves from self-sabotaging.

 So how can we break this limitation, to have an unlimited source of power?

-We can however, expand this limited willpower by first recognizing that it is limited.
-Then it becomes a matter of cutting back waste and boosting replenishment.
+We can, however, expand this limited self-control by first recognizing that it is limited.
+Then, it becomes a matter of cutting back waste and boosting replenishment.

 Lowest hanging fruit: cutting waste

-Avoid slipping into or being trapped in a vicious loop, as this will deplete our conscious will extremely fast.
-And once our conscious will is totally depleted, secondary complications from another vicious loop would likely set in, making it even harder for us to recover.
+Avoid slipping into or being trapped in a negative emotion vicious loop, as this will deplete our willpower extremely fast.
+And once our self-control is totally depleted, secondary complications from another vicious loop would likely set in, making it even harder for us to recover.

-The cheapest way to detect that we are slipping into a vicious loop is to use FOCI’s prompts such as Stress Alert, Fatigue Alert, which helps us detect whether we are likely in a Catastrophizing Loop or Burnout Loop.
-When we receive these alerts, take a short break to stop slipping further into the vicious loop.
+The cheapest way to detect that we are slipping into a vicious loop is to use FOCI’s Negative Emotion Analytics which helps us detect risks of Anxiety Loop or Burnout Loop.
+When we receive these warnings, take a short break to stop slipping further into the vicious loop.

 Word of caution: the most tempting mistake when taking a break is to start on a path of digital distraction, reading and replying to messages, checking out social media.
-When willpower is low, this would likely set off both Mindlessness Loop and Self-sabotaging Loop.
+When self-control is low, this would likely set off both Distractibility Loop and Procrastinative Loop.

-We can speed up this recharge in minutes with a quick two-step process of gratitude self-talk to trick our body to produce anti-stress and relaxation chemicals (oxytocin) and then do a Deep Relaxation Biofeedback exercise to replenish our willpower reserve.
+We can speed up this recharge in minutes with a quick two-step process of Anti-tension Self-talk to trick our body to produce anti-stress and relaxation chemicals (oxytocin) and then do a Biofeedback exercise to replenish our self-control reserve.

-Deep Relaxation Biofeedback is a variant of Focus Biofeedback that focuses more on calming both our brain and nervous system to speed up conscious will recovery.
+Level 3 Biofeedback Training is a variant of Biofeedback that focuses more on calming both our brain and nervous system to speed up self-control recovery.

-With gratitude self-talk and Deep Relaxation Biofeedback working in combo, you can get a visible boost in less than 3 minutes.
+With Anti-tension Self-talk and level 3 Biofeedback working in combo, you can get a visible boost in less than 10 minutes.